prometheus/jmx_exporter/docs/README.md

 JMX Exporter
 ---

+The JMX Exporter allows collection of JMX MBeans.

+## JMX Exporter Java agent

-The JMX Exporter is a collector to capture JMX MBean values running as either a Java agent or a standalone application.
+The JMX Exporter Java agent runs as part of your application.

-## Java agent JMX Exporter

 Getting started with the JMX Exporter Java agent...